About conversion tracking

 - Conversions aren't isolated: This means that you can't match conversion data to specific customers, just see overall data for ads and keywords.

-For the Google Site Stats notification, we recommend placing the image in the lower-right hand corner of the conversion page, no further than a quarter of the screen away from the last line of content.
+If you choose to use it, we recommend placing the Google Site Stats notification in the lower-right hand corner of the conversion page, no further than a quarter of the screen away from the last line of content.